OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/configure-collector.md

 <div class="info" markdown="1">

-* If the OpenTelemetry Collector implementation is OLTP over HTTP, according to the [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otlp/#otlphttp-request) then, the default URL path for requests that carry log data is ``v1/logs``.
-If you are using OTLP/HTTP, you must add this path to the URL endpoint for a successful connection and data transfer.
+* If the OpenTelemetry Collector implementation is OLTP over HTTP, according to the [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otlp/#otlphttp-request) then, the default URL path for requests that carry log data is `v1/logs`.
+In this case, you must add this path to the URL endpoint in LifeTime, for example: `https://my-colletor.com/v1/logs`.

 * While monitoring to avoid unexpected connection failure, you must keep track and renew the SSL/TLS certificate used in the OpenTelemetry collector before the expiration date.